European Stocks Slump As Fears Grow Over Virus, US Risks - UrduPoint

 "Markets are digesting and grappling with this idea that the growth expectations that investors have might not materialise," said Lauren Goodwin at New York Life Investments.

 "As the fiscal impulse in the US starts to wane, some of these expectations for a slow and steady recovery are shaken."
-The latest example was a rise in US jobs claims for the week of September 19, despite expectations they would drop, though in afternoon New York trading, the Dow Jones index rebounded from early losses to show a solid gain of 1.1 percent.
+The latest example was a rise in US jobs claims for the week of September 19, despite expectations they would drop, though in midday New York trading, the Dow Jones index rebounded from early losses to show a gain of 0.5 percent.

 In Europe, the FTSE 100 index in London closed 1.3 percent lower.